FAQs

 Though Davidson’s solution provides beautiful preservation of the retina and lens, we actually prefer 10% neutral buffered formalin for the vast majority of routine samples.
 If you are sending research samples for which you’re exquisitely interested in the retina or lens, then please discuss with one of the pathologists whether Davidson’s is an ideal choice.

-Should I poke a hole in the globe or inject formalin into it?
+Should I poke a hole in the globe, cut it in half or inject formalin into it?

 No!
 Please leave the globes intact and do not inject anything into them.